 The Takagi supported the Hōjō in both battles of Konodai (1538 and1564) and fortified the castle in 1560 against the advancing Uesugi clan.
 In 1566, the castle held off a siege by the Uesugi but fell to Toyotomi Hideyoshi after the Siege of Odawara (1590).
 The Takagi clan eventually shared the fate of the Hōjō and the castle was abandoned in 1593.

-Kogane Castle, located in Matsudo City, Chiba Prefecture, made skillful use of the complex topography of the western Shimōsa plateau.
-The castle area was vast, stretching between current Kita-Kogane Station and Kogane-joshi Station, about 800 meters east to west and 600 meters north to south.
+Kogane Castle, located in Matsudo City, Chiba Prefecture, made skilful use of the complex topography of the western Shimōsa plateau.
+The castle area was vast, stretching between current Kita-Kogane Station and Kogane-Joshi Station, about 800 meters east to west and 600 meters north to south.
 Most of the site has been turned into residential land, but parts have been preserved as Oyaguchi Historical Park.

 I started out from Kogane-Jōshi Station.

-I soon reached the plateau where the castle was built.
+I soon reached the plateau where the castle had been constructed.

 Oyaguchi Historical Park (大谷口歴史公園 Ōyaguchi rekishi kōen) is located in the area of former Kanasugi Gate.

-At the site of the castle, some characteristic dry moats were preserved: shojibori (障子堀 "lattice-pattern hillings"), ridge moats with embankments that prevented enemies from attacking (see photos).
+At the site of the castle, some characteristic dry moats were preserved: shojibori (障子堀 "lattice-pattern moats"), ridge moats with embankments that prevented enemies from attacking (see photos).

 The inner bailey was on the top of the hill, surrounded by earthworks.

-Another type of dry moat were unebori (畝堀) with ridges that made it hard for attackers to advance.
-The ridges however had been shaved, as can be seen on the photography at the time of the excavation).
+Another type of dry moat was unebori (畝堀) with ridges that made it hard for attackers to advance.
+The ridges, however, had been shaved, as can be seen on the photography at the time of the excavation).